RockefellerArchiveCenter/fornax/README.md

 - Creating submission documentation and adding to the `metadata/submissionDocumentation` subdirectory
 - Adding a URI to `bag-info.txt` using the `Internal-Sender-Identifier` field
 - Updating bag manifests to account for restructuring and changes to files
-- Validating the restructured SIP against the BagIt specification
-- Delivering the SIP to the Archivematica Transfer Source
+- Delivering the SIP to the Archivematica Transfer Source (SIPS are validated before and after moving)

 ## Logging